ppy/osu-stream/MAPPING.md

 ## Hitobjects

-Everyone knows how to place a circle, slider, and a spinner, so we'll only cover osu!stream's special hitobjects.
+Everyone knows how to place a circles, sliders, and spinners, so we'll only cover osu!stream's special hitobjects.

 ### Multitouch objects